Landlord ending a periodic tenancy

 The content in this section does not apply to boarding house tenancies which have their own rules about ending a tenancy.

-The landlord can end a periodic tenancy with 63 days’ notice if they require the property for them or a family member to live in (s 51(1)(s) RTA).
-If they issue a notice for this reason then they or their family member must move into the premises within 90 days of the tenancy ending, and must remain living there for at least 90 days.
+If they issue a notice for this reason then they or their family member must move into the premises within 90 days of the tenancy ending and must remain living there for at least 90 days.
+This only applies in situations where the landlord is a natural person and not if the landlord is a company.

 A landlord can cancel a termination notice, but only with the agreement of the tenant.